 She stared, smirked, and then asked in Geminian: “How am I supposed to know tha—” Her eyes widened, and she shouted in Common: “Look out!”

 Jericho turned his head and brought his suitcase up just in time to catch the swing of a steel, spiked bat in the handle of his suitcase.
 His assailant let out a gasp of surprise which was then followed by a shout of alarm as Jericho jerked the assailant’s weapon into the air with a tug of his suitcase.
-He plucked the bat out of the air and drove it up his attacker’s chin.
-His attacker flew backward and collapsed to the ground a meter away.
+He plucked the bat out from the air and drove it up his attacker’s chin causing the man to fly backwards and collapse to the ground a meter away.

-Jericho turned his eyes from the fallen figure and back to the young woman.
+Jericho turned away from the fallen figure and faced to the young woman.
 Cadence.

 “You killed him…”